American Art Council (AAC)

 The American collection is the oldest in the museum, having begun with the acquisition of George Bellows’s Cliff Dwellers in 1916.
 Today the collection—consisting primarily of paintings and sculptures dating from the colonial period to World War II—provides an excellent survey of the development of art and culture throughout the nation and the region.
-Combined with related holdings of American decorative art, the collection recently moved to redesigned and expanded galleries emphasizing the international context of our nation’s art.
+Combined with related holdings of American decorative art, the collection recently moved to redesigned and expanded galleries emphasizing the international context of the art of the United States.